velvetkevorkian/website-2021/posts/blog/another-slit-scan-image.md

 The weather was pretty changeable, and I like how you can see the changes in the light looking almost like geological strata. update: I sorted out the aspect ratio of the footage and edited out all the bits where no-one but pigeons passes.
-Here\'s an updated image:
+Here's an updated image:

 [![slitScan1\_919](https://farm3.static.flickr.com/2799/5759175044_11e1810473_z.jpg){:
 width="640" height="391"}][2]